nyanzoo/phylactery/docs/queue.md

 - Capacity: returns the maximum number of entries the buffer can hold

 ### Configuration
-The queue should be configurable for maximum size and default TTL.
+The queue should be configurable with the following options:
+- **Path**: the path to the directory where the queue files will be stored
+- **File Size**: the size of each file in the queue
+- **Max Size**: the maximum amount of bytes the queue can hold
+- **Default TTL**: the default TTL for entries in the queue